FoxUSA/OpenNote/README.md

 OpenNote [![Build Status](https://travis-ci.org/FoxUSA/OpenNote.png?branch=master)](https://travis-ci.org/FoxUSA/OpenNote)
 =============
+In post 9/11 world of mass digital survailence, there is only one way to keep yor digital information safe.
+In the United States, you do not have have 5th admentment rights if you entrust you information to a third party.

+The fix is to take personal responsability and host sensative data yourself.

-OpenNote was built to be a open web based alternative to Microsoft OneNote (T) and EverNote.
+OpenNote was built to be a open source, web based alternative to Microsoft OneNote (T) or EverNote.
+It is designed to be self hosted and gives you ownership of your data.

 Please support this project by:
 - [Using GitTip][GitTip],